-After the prize-giving ceremony around 5:30pm, where each child received a soft toy donated by an Irish family called the Heekins, we all headed home.
-We arrived back at the NRCA office nearly two hours later due to the traffic and the rains.
+After the prize-giving ceremony around 5:30 pm, where each child received a soft toy donated by an Irish family called the Heekins, we all headed home.
+We arrived back at the NRCF office nearly two hours later due to the traffic and the rain.
 The caseworkers took the kids home if their parents or guardians were not there to meet them.
 It was a very long day for everyone but the fun was super.
 Roll on to next year when the construction at Destiny Gardens is finished …hopefully!

 Grammar Camp for kids ages 10 to 14 was the first camp on the calendar this summer.
 It was held at a boarding school on the outskirts of Naivasha, Kenya.
-This was my first time to camp, and the experience riding to the campsite was itself memorable and an indicator of the great fun to be had.
-Twenty student- and staff- leaders and one hundred and twenty ecstatic campers rode three brightly painted buses with loud whistles, music, blowing horns and more.
+First camping experience was memorable, with memorable riding to campsite indicating great fun and enjoyment.
+Twenty student- and staff leaders and one hundred and twenty ecstatic campers rode three brightly painted buses with loud whistles, music, blowing horns, and more.
 The energy was contagious, and it was clear that the culture of camp is based around “fun!”

 Daily Chores Start the Fun!